Christmas Is Coming: Traditional collected versions

+Popular recordings

-The Kingston Trio recorded the song as "A Round About Christmas", on their album The Last Month of the Year.
-A calypso sounding version was featured on the album John Denver and the Muppets: A Christmas Together and a loose, jazzy piano-based arrangement was featured in the musical score of A Charlie Brown Christmas.
+The Kingston Trio recorded the song as "A Round About Christmas", on their album The Last Month of the Year released in 1960.
+A calypso sounding version was featured on the 1979 album John Denver and the Muppets: A Christmas Together and a loose, jazzy piano-based arrangement was featured in the musical score of A Charlie Brown Christmas.

 The rhyme also became the basis for the song "Christmas Is a-Comin'", written by Frank Luther and performed by Bing Crosby, among others.